timescale/docs/promscale/installation/promscale-with-timescale-cloud/docker.md

 example.
 </highlight>

-## Install Promscale with Docker
+## Before you begin

-Before you begin, you must have Docker installed on your local system.
+*   Install Docker on your local system.
 For packages and instructions, see the [Docker installation documentation][docker-install].
+*   Create a [TimescaleDB service] [create-service] on Timescale Cloud.

 <procedure>